isrand/hetsdk/README.md

   });

-  // Submit a message to the encrypted topic const messageSequenceNumber = await encryptedTopic.submitMessage('Hey there!');
+  // Submit a message to the encrypted topic const messageSequenceNumber = await encryptedTopic.submitMessage('Hey there!', StorageOptions.Message);

   // Get a message from the encrypted topic const message = await encryptedTopic.getMessage(messageSequenceNumber);